Glossary Term

 CDN

-A CDN (content delivery network) is a globally distributed network of servers that stores cached copies of your website and serves each visitor from the location physically closest to them.
-Instead of every request travelling back to your origin server, the CDN delivers content from a nearby edge location, which makes pages load faster, takes load off your origin, lowers bandwidth costs, and adds reliability and security including DDoS protection.
-Almost every high-traffic website uses one.
-Free CDNs (Cloudflare) and pay-as-you-go options (Bunny) cover most needs; enterprise CDNs (Fastly, Akamai, AWS CloudFront) handle the largest workloads.
+A CDN (content delivery network) is a globally distributed network of servers, called points of presence or PoPs, that caches copies of your website and serves each visitor from the location physically closest to them.
+Instead of every request travelling back to a single origin server, often hundreds or thousands of miles away, the CDN answers from a nearby edge node in single-digit to low double-digit milliseconds, which makes pages load faster, takes load off the origin, lowers bandwidth costs, and adds reliability and security including DDoS filtering.
+This works best for static assets: images, CSS, JavaScript, fonts, video, and cacheable HTML; personalised or highly dynamic pages need more careful cache rules or bypass the CDN entirely.
+Almost every high-traffic or multi-region website uses one.
+Free CDNs (Cloudflare) and pay-as-you-go options (Bunny) cover most needs; enterprise CDNs (Fastly, Akamai, AWS CloudFront) handle the largest workloads and offer finer-grained control.

 How it works